By Ryan Myers on Jul 11, 2017 7:00:21 AM

 Avoid some of the competition from the bigger firms.

 Unfortunately, again, you're not the first to have this idea AND, in other bad news, the bigger P&C insurance firms are going down market as well.
 Frankly, it's going to take you as much effort to win down market than it is up market.
 Know your value.
 Believe in your value.
 Don’t shy away from chasing larger deals.

 Obvious caveat: If your bread and butter is companies with 50-300 people, don't go after a Fortune 25 account.

 All of this takes time, and I’m probably telling you stuff you already know.
 But it’s worth restating over and over again where the market is headed.

 Keep paying your dues and don’t cancel your tee time, but don’t write off the importance or value of technical disruption in the insurance space.

-If your P&C firm wants to drive more pipeline each month without having to rely on referrals, Sapper has worked with Insurance companies all around the country to get them quality meetings month over month.
+If your P&C firm wants to drive more pipeline each month without having to rely on referrals, Sapper's lead generation team has worked with insurance companies all around the country to get them quality meetings month over month.
 Learn more about how to outsource appointment setting by clicking the button below.